By Lars Josefsson

 merchant fleets as well as various naval powers made these developments most urgent.
 Marine engineers began to adapt various types of water

-tube boilers to fit into the restricted space available for installations aboard steamships, Some adaptations proved highly advantageous
+tube boilers to fit into the restricted space available for installations aboard ships, Some adaptations proved highly advantageous

 with respect to heat transfer and weight, and offered a variety of designs suitable for steam pressures in excess of the maximum of fire-tube boiler types.

-Thus, new possibilities were presented for the utilization of steam aboard steamships.
+Thus, new possibilities were presented for the utilization of steam aboard ships.
 Even though the water-tube boiler almost has

-replaced the fire-tube boiler, Old steamships with Scotch Marine steam boilers are still sailing in salt-water as well as lake-water,
+replaced the fire-tube boiler, Old steamers with Scotch Marine steam boilers are still sailing in salt-water as well as lake-water,

 managed by enthusiastic marine steam boiler engineers.
 These boilers are often new build from the original marine boiler drawings.